 In France ‘what I should have said’ is known as l’esprit d’escalier: “Wit of the Staircase.”
 Coming up with the perfect reply too late.
 The door has been shut behind you, just when you have that “Yes, but…” moment).
 And boy, let me tell you: do I have a bunch of them saved up––waiting for […]

 Pardon our dust !
 Website under construction.

 The American Academy of Equine Art

-The American Academy of Equine Art, Inc. was established in 1980 by a group of ten distinguished artists, individually famed for their work on equine subjects.
-Their aim was to maintain a degree of excellence within the genre, and to promote the academic representation of the equine form in drawing, painting and sculpture.
-Loosely based on the Royal Academy of Arts in London, the AAEA serves to educate and encourage a broad awareness and appreciation of contemporary equine art as a specific and distinctively worthy segment of fine art in America.
+Headquartered in Lexington, KY, The American Academy of Equine Art, Inc. was founded in 1980 by a group of distinguished equine artists, whose aim was to establish a standard for excellence in the genre and to promote the classical representation of the equine form in drawing, painting and sculpture.
+The AAEA serves to educate emerging artists and to encourage a broad appreciation of equine art as a distinct segment of fine art.

 The AAEA is a non-profit, 501(c)3 organization.
-It does not discriminate on the basis of national or ethnic origin, race, color, creed, gender, age or disability in any of its programs or policies.
+It does not discriminate on the basis of national or ethnic origin, race, color, creed, age, disability or gender.